DJDevon3/My_Circuit_Python_Projects/Boards/atmel-samd/Adafruit Feather M4 Express/Adafruit Airlift Featherwing/64x32 Matrix Panel/README.md

 - Coded for Circuit Python 8.2.x
 - Updated to use OpenWeatherMap.org 2.5 onecall API
 - Condensed code into 1 code.py page
-- Uses lattitude/longitude for weather & time
+- Uses latitude/longitude for weather & time
 - Added exception handler for wind gust key:value.
-Gust is a value that might not always be available.
+Gust is a JSON key that might not always be available.

 ### Required:
 - [OpenWeatherMap.org](https://www.OpenWeatherMap.org) Account with API Key (Free)